ltonetwork/indexer/README.md

 It can be launched via standard `node index.js` command.
 It will run `node.js` server, that will accept and process requests either through UI or using API calls.
 Server listens to port `80`.

-Data, that can be anchored, is either a text data, or a file.
+Data, that can be anchored through UI, is either a text data, or a file.

 Two operations are supported:

 - verify, if text or file are already anchored
 - perform anchoring

-Through API they can be executed, using the following queries correspondingly:
+Through API these operations can be executed, using the following queries correspondingly:

 - `GET /{hash}/verify`
 - `POST /{hash}/save`

 where `{hash}` is a `sha256` hash of data.

-Both operations, in case if anchor exists/created, return a chainpoint, given in a format introduced by [https://chainpoint.org/](Chainpoint).
+Both operations, in case if anchor exists/created, return a chainpoint, given in a format introduced by [Chainpoint](https://chainpoint.org/).
 Merkle tree is not used here for anchoring, so we ommit some chainpoint properties.

 Verification is performed not on blockchain, but on anchors, uploaded from blockchain to database by a script.